 Overview

-The Mocoa deposit is located in the department of Putumayo 10 kilometres from the town of Mocoa.
+The Mocoa Cu-Mo porphyry deposit is located in the department of Putumayo, 10 kilometers to the north of the Mocoa municipality.
+The center of the property is at latitude 1°14′30″N and longitude 76°40′00″W. The UTM coordinates are 137,500N and 314,000E (geographic projection: WGS84, Zone 18N).
+The Mocoa Project comprises four claims totaling 7,850 ha.
 It was discovered in 1973 when the United Nations (UN) and the Colombian government conducted a regional stream geochemical survey.
-Between 1978 and 1983, an exploration program was carried out that consisted of geological mapping, surface sampling, ground geophysics (IP, magnetics), 31 diamond drill holes totalling 18,321metres and metallurgical test work cumulating in a positive pre-feasibility study (not NI 43-101 compliant).
-B2Gold subsequently executed diamond drill programs in 2008 and 2012 consisting of 12 holes totalling 6,890.9 metres.
+Between 1978 and 1983, an exploration program was carried out that consisted of geological mapping, surface sampling, ground geophysics (IP, magnetics), 31 diamond drill holes totaling 18,307 meters and metallurgical test work cumulating in a positive pre-feasibility study in 1984-1985 (not NI 43-101 compliant).
+B2Gold subsequently executed diamond drill programs in 2008 and 2012 consisting of 12 holes totaling 6,890 meters.

 Libero Copper defines copper equivalent calculation for reporting purposes only.
 Copper-equivalence calculated as: CuEq (%) = Cu (%) + 3.33 × Mo (%), utilizing metal prices of Cu - US$3.00/lb, Mo - US$10.00/lb.
 Metal recoveries utilized for the resource model are 90% for Cu and 75% for Mo.